meilisearch/meilisearch/README.md

 ## Usage and examples

-Pentium work with an index like most of the search engines.
+Meili-core work with an index like most of the search engines.
 So to test the library you can create one by indexing a simple csv file.

 ```bash